Common Examples USCIS Immigration Fraud

 Here are some report fraud tips for your help.

-- Online tip form is not for immigration scams, suspected frauds, and unauthorized practice of law.
+- The online tip form is not for immigration scams, suspected frauds, and unauthorized practice of law.
 Hence, you can report these to the executive office for immigration review fraud.
-You can either report to the abuse prevention program and also email at [email protected].
+You can either report to the abuse prevention program or email at eoir.fraud.program@usdoj.gov.

 Conclusion

-Thousands of individuals have been a victim of these frauds.
+Thousands of individuals have been victims of these frauds.
 Person eligibility can be seriously impacted for visa or residence.
-You need to get it resolved as soon as possible with the help of a licensed attorney.
+It would be best if you got it resolved as soon as possible with the help of a licensed attorney.
 Hence, to proceed with your hire a lawyer or experienced attorney.

 For all your immigration translation needs, we are here for you.
 We have a 100% acceptance rate at the USCIS.
 And we cover a wide range of document translations for you.
-To learn more about our services, you can check out our certified translation services.
+You can check out our certified translation services to learn more about our services.

 Sorry, the comment form is closed at this time.